-Different types of primary energy fall into two main categories: fuels and flows.
+Different types of primary energy fall into two main categories: primary fuels and primary energy flows.
 Fuels like coal, natural gas, and uranium are dense stores of energy that are consumed when used.
-Flows are natural processes that have energy associated with movement.
-Using a flow means harnessing energy that comes from this movement like wind and tides.
-Once the energy is extracted from a fuel, it's gone, but extracting the energy from a flow is different.
-Natural processes put energy back into flows over time making them renewable.
+Primary flows are natural processes that have energy associated with movement.
+Using a primary flow means harnessing energy that comes from this movement like wind and tides.
+Once the energy is extracted from a fuel, it's gone, but extracting the energy from a primary flow is different.
+Natural processes put energy back into primary flows over time making them renewable.

 Most of the world's primary energy (90-95%) comes from fuels (see Figure 1).
 Of these primary fuels like coal and natural gas are put into power plants.
 Crude oil is processed into secondary fuels, like gasoline, diesel and kerosene.
 Most cars are propelled by igniting a fuel like gasoline or diesel.
 Coal, natural gas, gasoline, and diesel are all considered to be fuels, because the energy we take from them is stored discretely inside them, and once we use it up, the fuel is gone.
 Fuels are dispatchable, which means the energy is available whenever it is needed.

-Power sources like hydroelectricity, tidal power, wind power, and solar power take advantage of energy flows, where energy is harnessed from natural energy sources.
-An energy flow differs from a fuel because an energy flow is simply a movement of energy from one place to another, whereas a fuel is a substance that stores energy.
+Power sources like hydroelectricity, tidal power, wind power, and solar power take advantage of primary energy flows, where energy is harnessed from natural energy sources.
+A fuel is a substance that stores energy while an energy flow is a natural process that has energy that can be extracted from the process.

 Public perceptions of these fuels and flows are complex, but the science is clear: each fuel and flow has its own advantages and drawbacks.
 Comparing which is the best is not straightforward, and depends on many parameters.

-These flows (although not geothermal) tend to take up a large amount of land, compared to fuel use.
-Fuels are very dense.
-Flows are often, but not always more expensive than fuels.
-While flows have been used for millennia (like daylighting for light in buildings, or milling using hydropower), the technology necessary to get electricity out of flows tends to be harder to build.
-For example, it’s easier to make a coal-fired power plant than to make a photovoltaic cell.
-This means that in rapidly developing countries like China, coal is actually growing more rapidly than any of the flows (see world primary energy).
+While flows have been used for millennia (like daylighting for light in buildings, or milling using hydropower or wind), the technology necessary to get electricity out of flows tends to be harder to build.
+For example, it’s easier to develop the technology needed to make a coal-fired power plant than to manufacture a photovoltaic cell (let alone mass producing them).
+This means that in rapidly developing countries like China, coal tends to grow more rapidly than any of the primary energy flows (see world primary energy).

 Hydroelectricity uses the flow of water to turn turbines, connected to generators, which create electricity.
 The potential energy put into this system (water evaporating, condensing, flowing in rivers), comes from the sun, hydro power plants harness the kinetic energy of an already-moving system.